How Much Compensation For Tinnitus?

 Jefferies Solicitors are specialists in dealing with all kinds of personal injury claims, including tinnitus compensation claims.
 Our experienced team are ready to help you.
 From your initial enquiry through to settlement, we will work very hard to ensure that you claim the amount of compensation you are entitled to.

 We understand that tinnitus can be very debilitating and can affect every aspect of your life.
 If you have developed the condition through no fault of your own, compensation can give you some financial relief and peace of mind.
-Please fill in one of our online forms or call us on 0800 342 3206 and one of our team will endeavour to advise you in an informal, yet confidential manner.
+Please fill in our online form or call us on 0800 342 3206 and one of our team will endeavour to advise you in an informal, yet confidential manner.

 Where next?
 Read: